General Audition Tips

 - Be on time.
 Allow extra time to get there.
 No one minds if you are early, but it sends the wrong message to be late.

 - Bring everything you think you might or will need, which may include but is not limited to dance gear & shoes, a change of shoes or clothes, extra headshots/resumes, water, a snack, grooming supplies, and a great attitude.

-- Get some rest the night before the audition.
+- Get lots of rest the night before the audition.